-Basil (Ocimum basilicum) is a versatile herb commonly used in cooking.
+Basil (Ocimum basilicum) is a versatile and popular herb in culinary use, frequently referred to as garden-fresh parsley.

 1. Too Much Water

-To check if your plant needs water, insert your finger into the soil up to the first joint; if the soil is dry, it’s time to water, but if it’s still damp, wait a few days before watering again.
+• To check moisture, insert your finger into the soil up to the first joint.
+Water only if the soil feels dry; postpone watering for a few days if damp.

 2. Not Enough Water